larean/obsinfo/information_files.rst

 - Filenames are {*specific element*}.{*object*}.{yaml,json}.

-- The base level of each file contains provenance information plus the type-specific object:
+- The base level of each file contains provenance information:

   - ``format_version`` (REQUIRED): version of the information file format
   - ``revision`` (REQUIRED): Who made the file and when
   - ``yaml_anchors`` (optional):  Used to define YAML anchors (groups of objects that can be inserted elsewhere, reducing redundancy/errors)

+  plus the type-specific object:

   - {*object*}: same as in the filename

 - Any object can have the fields: